 Analysing Table 1, it is evident that the lowest quantity of levetiracetam systemically absorbed was achieved when using the micropipettor.
 Indeed, placing the nasal gel drops at the opening of the nostrils allows the animal to sniff them into the nasal cavity, but the tendency is probably to deposit on the nasal floor and be subjected to a rapid mucocilliary clearance [5].
 These facts reduce the mean residence time of the drug to be absorbed in the respiratory epithelium or to be directly delivered into the brain in olfactory epithelium.

 On the other hand, the nasal thermoreversible gel administered with the polyurethane tube inserted into de nasal cavity provided higher reproducibility in terms of the emitted dose and allowed a higher systemic absorption in relation to the micropipettor (Table 1).
 Moreover comparing the brain-plasma ratios herein found with those reported with the MicroSprayer® Aerosolizer [2], it is noteworthy that the nasal spray achieved higher values, probably because the widespread distribution of the drug within the nasal cavity.
-Conversely, levetiracetam deposition in lungs was considerably augmented with the polyurethane tube, suggesting that the spray will develop fewer systemic and pulmonary side effects.
-It is, however, important to emphasize that the brain-tissue ratio calculated for levetiracetam 5 min after its administration with the polyurethane tube was slightly higher than that observed 5 min after intravenous administration of levetiracetam [2], suggesting that it may exist nose-to-brain delivery but in less extent than with the spray.
+Conversely, levetiracetam deposition in lungs was considerably augmented with the polyurethane tube, which may increase systemic and pulmonary side effects of central drugs.
+Furthermore, it is important to emphasize that the brain-tissue ratio calculated for levetiracetam 5 min after its administration with the polyurethane tube was slightly higher than that observed 5 min after intravenous administration of levetiracetam [2], suggesting that it may exist nose-to-brain delivery.

 Conclusion

 The results herein reported demonstrate that aerosolisation of drugs (formulations) is preferable to attain a direct nose-to-brain delivery in detriment of pulmonary exposition.
 Moreover, none of the tested devices provided a direct nose-to-brain transport as remarkable as that with the aerosolizer [2].
-It is, hence, extremely important to be aware that the device may hampers the nose-to-brain delivery, and whenever possible, aerosolizers are advisable to be used.
+It is, hence, extremely important to be aware that the device may hamper the nose-to-brain delivery.

 Acknowledgements